November 4, 2025

 • Patterns with many cases are less likely to happen by chance

-4. Assign a probability that the correlation we see would have happened by chance, as a function of number of cases, correlation strength
+4. Assign a probability that observed correlation would have happened by chance, assuming claim is wrong (no correlation)

 Random association: Statistics